Meet the Team

 (Headquaters)

-Her role involves organising staff meal orders, entrant food orders (supper, breakfast), quantifying / ordering / collecting / cooking of food at Threshfield.
+This role involves organising staff meal orders, entrant food orders (supper, breakfast), quantifying / ordering / collecting / cooking of food at Threshfield.
 Setting up & the clearing up of school kitchens, staff and lead a catering team to ensure the kitchen is open all weekend.

 Alex Thewlis